 Our research showed that there are 3 main customer categories – dog, cat or small pet owners.
 A high percentage of customers don’t purchase on the first visit and return to the store multiple times.

-It often takes up to 3 sessions to actually finish a purchase and a majority of repeated visitors arrive on the homepage as their landing page.
+It often takes up to 3 sessions to finish a purchase and a majority of repeated visitors arrive on the homepage as their landing page.
 They usually use the navigation to access relevant categories, not the homepage content.

 Based on these insights, we created a hypothesis that providing personalized homepage content for each customer category will help them find the right products much faster with less friction.